UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

   Example: Non-refundable after departure.

-  A retailor needs to consider `afterSalesCondition` depending on the `FareCombinationModel`applied.
+  A retailer needs to consider `afterSalesCondition` depending on the `FareCombinationModel`applied.

   The refund/exchange conditions need to be indicated in the offer to inform the